 As the weeks unfolded, Innkeeper Alison Tocci first thought of making a video to help spread the word that Bull Run could offer grocery delivery to the community.
 She began taking photos of the empty dining rooms repurposed to store, weigh, measure and package over 300 items on offer, from the ever popular yeast, to Delmonico steaks.

 After one particularly long day, she came home to find an email from Ed Collier.
 A mutual friend had given Ed her name and he reached out to ask if he might photograph the Innkeepers for a series on how locals were weathering the pandemic.

 After several conversations in the empty restaurant, the proposed photography shoot morphed into a video.
-The goal, according to Alison, was to "document not only the moment we were in, but to put it in context of the decades our multi-generational business has interacted with guests over so many years."
+The goal, according to Alison, was to document "not only the moment we were in as a multi-generational business, but how all of us adapt over the years."

-Ed filmed what he saw: the Egopantis sporting a mask, the staff working together under mandated restrictions, the empty Sawtelle stage with a lone mic still standing, and the special occasion photos decorating the tavern walls.
+Ed filmed what he saw: the Egopantis sporting a mask, the staff working together under mandated restrictions, the empty Sawtelle stage with a lone mic still standing, and the evidence of so many special occasions in the now empty space.

 By June, Phase 2 was announced and we put our collective creativity to the test once again.
 We hired back all the available staff and

 We hope that you see in our 'This Tavern' video a glimpse of what we felt and witnessed:

 the resilience of staff who hold the line, the vendors who have our back, and the incredible community of customers, neighbors and friends whose support has renewed and sustained us.